Oheneba-Dade/soso-web-technologies/README.md

 ## Stack

-Frontend - HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
-Backend/Database - PHP, SQL
+- Backend/Database: PHP, SQL
+- Libraries: Bootstrap, PHPMailer

 ## Instructions on How to Set Up The Live Server
 - Make sure you have MySql,Apache and phpMyAdmin on the ubuntu server